- Management Recommendations for Switchgrass Production

 Switchgrass can be planted using a no-till drill or drilled into a well-prepared seedbed with a conventional drill.
 Switchgrass is best established by creating a tilled, firm seedbed and using a cultipacker to firm the soil around the broadcasted or drilled seed.
 Unlike some NWS grasses that have "fluffy" appendages on the seed, switchgrass is smooth seeded and can be planted with most modern drills.
 The no-till establishment method is the most common because it is more cost-effective and reduces the potential for erosion at the establishment site.

-"It is vital to not plant switchgrass seeds any deeper than ½ inch."
+"It is vital to not plant switchgrass seeds any deeper than ½ in."

-A planting depth of ¼ to ½ inch is recommended.
-It is vital to not plant switchgrass seeds any deeper than ½ inch.
-The seeding rate for switchgrass is 5-6 lbs of pure live seed (PLS) per acre for forage and biomass crops.
-When planting for wildlife, reduce the seeding rate by 50-60% (e.g., 2-3 lbs PLS per acre).
+A planting depth of ¼ to ½ in. is recommended.
+It is vital to not plant switchgrass seeds any deeper than ½ in.
+The seeding rate for switchgrass is 5–6 lb of pure live seed (PLS) per acre for forage and biomass crops.
+When planting for wildlife, reduce the seeding rate by 50–60% (e.g., 2-3 lb PLS per acre).
 It is very important to adjust the seeding rate for PLS for each new seed lot that is used, since PLS varies from one seed lot to another.
 Information needed to correct for PLS is found on the seed tag.
-More on calculating PLS can be found on the UGA Georgia Forages Web site: http://www.caes.uga.edu/commodities/fieldcrops/forages/questions/PureLiveSeed.html.
+More on calculating PLS can be found on the UGA Georgia Forages website: https://georgiaforages.caes.uga.edu/species-and-varieties/warm-season/switchgrass/management.html#planting.

 Site selection and preparation can aid weed control.
 Avoid fields that have competing perennial grasses like Johnsongrass and bermudagrass.
 These grasses should be well-controlled before site preparation begins.

-When no-till establishment methods are to be used, spray the area with glyphosate (e.g., Roundup, Gly-4 Plus, etc.) at least six to eight weeks in advance of planting (1) and then again within four days of planting.
+When no-till establishment methods are to be used, spray the area with glyphosate (e.g., Roundup, Gly-4 Plus, etc.) at least 6 to 8 weeks in advance of planting (1) and then again within 4 days of planting.
 Preliminary research and on-farm experience indicate that no-till plantings of switchgrass generally suffer less weed pressure than when switchgrass is planted into conventionally prepared seedbeds.
 However, this is not always the case.